CoderDojoMcDonough/GameDevelopment/README.md

 * [Additonal Game Development Resource Links](https://github.com/CoderDojoMcDonough/Documentation/blob/master/Exploratory_Sessions/Game%20Development%20Resources.md)

+Included in this repository is a demo game using the Godot Game engine called "Dojo Ninjas."
+Download this repository to test it out.

 Requirements:
 Godot is a free and open source game engine, so there are not costs assoicated with using Godot.
 **Students will need to have a Windows, Mac, or Linux laptop.**